atomicrobot/demo_cardboard/README.md

 ###Build From Source
 * Open either the MultiStadium or SingleStadium scene in Unity
 * Press Ctrl+P (⌘ + P) to play in the editor.
-Alt can be used to move the stereoscopic camera in the editor
+Alt handles the pitch and yaw, Ctrl handles the roll.
 * Press Ctrl + Shift + B (⌘ + Shift + B) to open the build dialog and switch the selected platform to Android.
 If you have an Android device already connected through ADB for debugging, simply press "Build and Run" to compile and deploy on the spot!
 This project can also be compiled to an Android Studio project and deployed there if needed.

 ### Contribute